Pre-Health Advising: Partner Schools and Early Assurance Programs

 Consideration for the UAS Program is open to high school seniors who have applied to Syracuse University.
+Applicants to Syracuse University can indicate interest in the UAS Program in the “Academics” section of Syracuse University’s portion of the Common Application.
+Students must select the fall as their preferred start term for the UAS question to become accessible in the “Academics” section.
 Students intending to apply to the UAS Program are strongly recommended to apply for admission to Syracuse University by December 1.

 Please note that applying Early Decision to Syracuse University only applies to your application to Syracuse University, which is considered separate from the selection process for the UAS Program; thus, if you apply Early Decision to Syracuse University and are accepted to your first-choice college at Syracuse then you will be bound to attending Syracuse based on the Early Decision commitment contract, regardless of whether you are accepted or not to the UAS Program.
 Students who will only strongly consider attending Syracuse University if they are accepted to the UAS Program should apply Regular Decision, while those who will plan to attend Syracuse regardless of whether they are accepted to the UAS Program should consider applying Early Decision.

 The UAS Program requires students to meet the following criteria: